iTwin/itwinjs-core/core/quantity/README.md

 ## Documentation

-See the [iTwin.js](https://www.itwinjs.org/learning/frontend/quantityformatting/) documentation on quantity formatting for more information.
+See the [iTwin.js](https://www.itwinjs.org/learning/frontend/quantityformatting/#quantity-package) documentation on quantity formatting for more information.

+## How Formatting Works

+Client-facing applications generally use the [QuantityFormatter](https://www.itwinjs.org/reference/core-frontend/quantityformatting/quantityformatter/) found in core-frontend.
+For more specific